cengc13/cengc13.github.io/_posts/2020-05-08-final-project-final-blog.md

 - Jacob Devlin, Ming-Wei Chang, Kenton Lee and Kristina Toutanova.
 BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
 2019

-In combination of others' efforts, fortunately I was able to arrive at the 7th place among 800 competition teams.
+In combination of others' efforts, fortunately I was able to arrive at the a top 5% position among 800 teams.